-General education at Wheaton thus seeks to develop the whole person, encouraging students to become faithful followers of Christ in all aspects of their lives.
+Christ at the Core general education courses at Wheaton seek to develop the whole person, encouraging students to become faithful followers of Christ in all aspects of their lives.
 As a liberal arts college, Wheaton affirms that this holistic learning most effectively occurs in the context of a Christian learning community that guides students through activities both in the classroom and beyond.
 These activities are designed to shape students and help them to anticipate ways that they should interact with the world after graduation.
 Much of life’s learning does not occur through formal education but through the influence of significant persons and social context.
 Consequently, the learning community at Wheaton endeavors to embody what it teaches so that when students graduate they take more than just knowledge and skills with them.

 General education is an essential component of this community.
 It provides students with a framework of core knowledge and skills across the disciplines that not only helps them to place their chosen areas of study within a wider context but also prepares them to be good citizens in the Kingdom of God.

 Because the breadth and depth of knowledge is so vast, general education introduces students to a variety of perspectives while at the same time providing a framework of core ideas and knowledge.
-By prescribing requirements, the General Education Program fosters a common intellectual life.
-Crafted to give students a more panoramic vision than they yet possess, it guides students to subjects and pursuits they may not otherwise choose to investigate for themselves.
+Christ at the Core is an outcomes-based curriculum, which fosters a common intellectual life and allows for student choice and flexibility.
+Crafted to give students a more panoramic vision than they yet possess, the core curriculum guides students to subjects and pursuits they may not otherwise choose to investigate for themselves.
 These encounters have the potential to awaken fresh interests and endeavors as students experience the thrill of discovering hidden dimensions of themselves and their potential as well as of God’s work in the world.
 General education also enables students to gain a more holistic understanding of the entire circle of life and learning and to develop respect for various disciplinary ways of thinking.
 It will therefore make them better members of communities throughout their lives by granting them insights into these thought patterns and practices.
-Consequently, general education prepares students to be citizens in the Kingdom of God by allowing them time to explore its various aspects without the need to focus solely on mastering a particular discipline or developing a marketable skill.
+Consequently, Christ at the Core general education prepares students to be citizens in the Kingdom of God by allowing them time to explore its various aspects without the need to focus solely on mastering a particular discipline or developing a marketable skill.

 To help prepare students for this task, Wheaton’s program includes several critical components.
 First, because the Bible is at the core of our beliefs, students must develop substantive knowledge of the content of the Scriptures and of Scriptural truth.
 They must also deepen their understanding of how the Bible and Christian thought should affect their views of the world and the ways they interact with it.
 Second, because God’s truth is found throughout creation, students will explore fundamental ideas of theological, cultural, intellectual, and scientific traditions in Western culture as well as concepts and issues outside of that culture.
 Third, because humans are made in the image of God, students will not only be exposed to racial, cultural, social, and religious diversity but also respond to it appropriately as they strive to respect others.
 Students will accomplish these goals by gaining the skills to identify and engage the issues that affect our world.
 They will develop their abilities to discover and evaluate the information they need to draw conclusions.
 They will practice reasoning analytically and quantitatively as they interact with this information, and they will deepen their ability to present their thoughts clearly and effectively in oral and written expression.
 In addition, they will develop skills in aesthetic engagement and value expressions of human creativity in all disciplines.